Raisa Berlin Deber

 - Non budgtry Crss

 Professor Deber’s current research centers on Canadian health policy.
-Projects, conducted with colleagues and students, include: implications of the distribution of health expenditures and public/private roles for financing and delivery of health services; the implications of different ways of financing primary health care; examination of where nurses and other health professionals work and the factors associated with differential “stickiness” across sub-sectors; issues associated with the movement of care from hospitals to home and community; decision making; and approaches to accountability.
+Projects, conducted with colleagues and students, include: preferred role for patients in making treatment decisions; implications of the distribution of health expenditures and public/private roles for financing and delivery of health services; the implications of different ways of financing primary health care; examination of where nurses and other health professionals work and the factors associated with differential “stickiness” across sub-sectors; issues associated with the movement of care from hospitals to home and community; decision making; and approaches to accountability.

 Education & Training History